plantain-00/tree-component/README.md

-checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable nodots | boolean ? | the tree will have no dots toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it
+checkbox | boolean? | show checkbox for node draggable | boolean? | whether the node is draggable nodots | boolean ? | the tree will have no dots size | string? | can also be "large", "small" toggle | (eventData: [EventData](#event-data-structure)) => void | triggered when opening or closing a node change | (eventData: [EventData](#event-data-structure)) => void | triggered when selecting or deselecting a node drop | (dropData: [DropData](#drop-data-structure)) => void | triggered when drag a node, then drop it